travis-ci/docs-travis-ci-com/user/job-lifecycle.md

 #### How does this work?
 (Or, why you should not use `exit` in build steps)

-The steps specified in the build lifecycle are compiled into a single bash script and executed on the worker.
+The steps specified in the job lifecycle are compiled into a single bash script and executed on the worker.

 When overriding these steps, do not use `exit` shell built-in command.
 Doing so will run the risk of terminating the build process without giving Travis a chance to